Industrial

 Fleet Maintenance Facility Construction is carried as part of a broader commercial or industrial general contracting responsibility.
 The assignment is not treated like a stand-alone specialty.
 It is connected to schedule logic, procurement control, submittal pacing, field reporting, inspections, and turnover planning so the entire job moves with fewer handoff gaps.
 The points below capture the coordination issues that usually matter most once the project enters active delivery.

-• Preconstruction guidance that keeps bay utility needs visible before it affects the critical path.
+• Preconstruction guidance that keeps lube pit and floor drain placement requiring accurate pre-pour layout coordination with mechanical contractor and bay centerlines visible before it affects the critical path.

-• Owner-facing reporting focused on the decisions that influence wash and service support and downstream schedule certainty.
+• Owner-facing reporting focused on the decisions that influence oil-resistant concrete surface treatment for maintenance bay floors requiring specified sealer application after correct concrete cure and downstream schedule certainty.

-• Field sequencing designed to reduce friction around heavy-use site design once the jobsite is active.
+• Field sequencing designed to reduce friction around fleet maintenance yard concrete on Katy clay requiring heavy subgrade preparation for constant loaded commercial vehicle traffic once the jobsite is active.

 • Closeout and handoff planning that supports a usable property instead of a late-stage recovery effort.